 United Nurses of Alberta is proposing implementing the research-backed 3Rs: Respect, Retain, Recruit Framework to solve the current nurse staffing crisis.

-These solutions are based on the practical experience of front-line nurses and they can be implemented immediately to improve the retention and recruitment of nurses currently working in Alberta’s public health care system.
+The framework is based on the practical experience of front-line nurses and can be implemented immediately to demonstrate a greater level of respect for nurses while improving the retention and recruitment of nurses working in Alberta’s public health care system.